Nauskit/GPS-tracking/README.md

 - Dockerized backend & frontend
 - `docker-compose` setup for development & production
 - Ready for deployment on platforms like Render

+Test
+- Automated tests using Jest and Supertest for backend auth and API